aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to ODT via .NET" h2=".NET API to Export XPS to ODT on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents of various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for converting XPS files to DOC.
+It provides a range of features that allow you to manipulate PDF documents, such as adding text, images, and annotations.
+It also supports the conversion of PDF documents to other formats, such as HTML, XPS, and DOC.

+The Document Processing API, Aspose.Words for .NET, is a powerful tool for rendering DOC files to ODT.
+It provides a range of features that allow you to manipulate documents, such as adding text, images, and annotations.
+It also supports the conversion of documents to other formats, such as HTML, XPS, and DOC.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to ODT.
+Aspose.Total for .NET is a powerful API that provides a comprehensive set of features for document manipulation and conversion.
+It includes the PDF Processing API, Aspose.PDF for .NET, which can be used to convert XPS files to DOC.
+It also includes the Document Processing API, Aspose.Words for .NET, which can be used to render DOC to ODT.
+With these APIs, developers can easily create, edit, and convert documents of various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}